Admiral1428/snack-attack/README.md

   * Note that Windows scaling may need to be disabled on certain displays.

 * Method 2: From source code
+  * Download and install Python 3.13.5 or newer.
+  * Add your Python installation folder and the associated ``Scripts`` folder to your system environment variables "Path" variable.
+  * Download the project source code and unzip, or clone the repository using Git.
-  * First, install the project's dependencies from the root directory by running the following command: ``pip install -r requirements.txt``
+  * Install the project's dependencies from the root directory by running the following command: ``pip install -r requirements.txt``
   * You can then run the game directly from the source code.

 ## Overview